 The result, of course, is lower costs for the medical service.

-The story so far
+The story so far ...

-But there is also more to this.
+But there is more to this.

-Notice that, unlike what many perceive single-payer health plans to be, this is not simply the government paying for all of this via increased taxation on everyone.
-At some level, all that this simple mental model did was remove the input feeding the financial pipe(s) from today's many insurance companies and transferred it to some yet undefined financial entity which ensures that all receiving health care have assistance paying for all their health care.
+Notice that, unlike what many perceive a single-payer health plan to be, this model does not rely on the government to pay for everyone's health care via increased taxation on everyone.
+All this simple model does is alter the input source to the financial pipe from today's many insurance companies to an as yet undefined financial entity that ensures that everyone who receives health care has assistance in covering all their care.

 Please continue, for we are still constructing the mental model.

 The point is, partly because of the cost of our own personal insurance, given our own circumstances, we have bought into a plethora of complex options in an attempt to lower our own health insurance costs, having traded that off against the probability and cost of our own health care costs.

 Finally, the input into the pipe really must be nearly equal to the output.
-Borrowing to feed the input over the long term is not an option.
+Borrowing to feed the input over the long term simply is not an option.

-Is it affordable?
-That, of course, is a function of one's income.
+Is this coverage for your age affordable?
+That, of course, is a function of one's income and overall financial obligations.
 In answering that question for yourself and others, keep in mind that when – not really if – you just became unemployed, your ongoing income is not going to be growing for a while and you likely are not receiving a health insurance subsidy.
-So, for comparison, what is the distribution of yearly income for Americans in 2016.
+So, for comparison, letís look at the distribution of yearly income for Americans in 2016.
 To answer that, see the following graph.

 Please consider a few more cases in point for yourself to determine what you feel is reasonable.
 As we mentioned, this is not for your editors to say.

 If you want more detail, consider this following graph with finer granularity from 2014, and adjust for the fact that the 2016 median income went up some to roughly $56,500 (rather than $53,700).